amdsyad/amdsyad.github.io/_posts/2026-03-29-server-setup.md

 ```

 ## <span style="color:#00ff88">MailServer</span>
-- [Mailgun](https://www.mailgun.com/) is integrated as the email delivery service to send phishing emails..
+[Mailgun](https://www.mailgun.com/) is integrated as the email delivery service to send phishing emails..

+Here few step need to verified throught Mailgun before using the service

+1. Please ensure that all required fields listed below are properly added to your domain configuration.
+This includes records such as **TXT** and **MX**, which can typically be found under the Advanced Domain Configuration section.

+2.